Loader gif

 Without a will, property is distributed according to state laws or may be forfeited to the state entirely.

-The state will decide what happens to your things (home, land, vehicles, furniture, and so on), your children, and your financial legacy (bank accounts, benefits of insurance policies, and so on).
+The state will decide what happens to your things (home, land, vehicles, furniture, and so on), your children, and your financial legacy (bank accounts, benefits of policies, and so on).

 In such a case, state laws called “intestate succession laws” govern who receives your property, regardless of what your wishes might have been.